moby/moby/docs/sources/api/docker_remote_api.rst

 2. Versions
 ===========

-The current verson of the API is 1.4
+The current version of the API is 1.4

 Calling /images/<name>/insert is the same as calling /v1.4/images/<name>/insert